cjimti/mk/_posts/2018-06-22-gitlabci-golang-microservices.md

 I choose five technologies in my workflow to give you some examples.
 I am referring to open source (and free) software only, not services.

 - **Kubernetes with Alpine Linux Docker** containers is the core of my cloud.
 This cloud can be run almost anywhere from AWS to [Vultr], [Digital Ocean], [Linode] or some co-located servers you have running in a data center.
 If you want to learn how to set up a production style Kubernetes cluster on the cheap, I suggest reading my post, [Production Hobby Cluster].
 [Production Hobby Cluster] gets you a legit, highly available, three node Kuberneteds cluster for about $15 a month.
-Don't plan on hosting Netflix on it, but when you need to scale your architecture will not need a complete overhaul.
+Don't plan on hosting Netflix on it, but when you need to scale your architecture won't require a complete overhaul.
 Larger instances and more of them with scale the [Production Hobby Cluster] from hobby to enterprise.

 - **Golang** / Go to write your [Microservices], those small API endpoints that satisfy some simple, single or small group of requirements.
 I use Go because it compiles to a self-sufficient little binary that runs at home in the [smallest of Docker containers][Building Docker Images for Static Go Binaries] and able to efficiently serve raw TCP or HTTP traffic on a specified port.
 Go is also an excellent language for [extending the cloud itself][Extending Kubernetes: Create Controllers for Core and Custom Resources] but that is a bit much for this article.

 - **Gitlab** is my choice for self-hosted code and CI/CD (Automation).
-Github is fantastic and any code I do not need to keep private goes straight there; however even my open source projects get cloned into Gitlab so I can take advantage of its simple build and deployment automation.
+Github is fantastic and any code I do not need to keep private goes straight there; however, even my open source projects get cloned into Gitlab so I can take advantage of its simple build and deployment automation.
 I run [Gitlab itself in my cloud][Installing GitLab on Kubernetes].
 Some of my older projects run through Jenkins, and it's an excellent tool but overkill these days for most of our workflow, now that Gitlab has matured.
-Rather than pay for services I would rather pay for instnaces to grow my cluster and host more of my own services.
+Rather than pay for services I would rather pay for instances to grow my cluster and self-host more services.

 ## The Microservice Application